Shippable/admiral/releaseNotes/master.md

   - **simple title**: brief description
       - actions required
       - or additional details
+  - **Bitbucket permissions on renamed repositories**: An error updating the deploy key on Bitbucket when a repository is renamed has been fixed.
+      - The error resulted in missing permissions for accounts on the repository after it was renamed.
+      - Synchronizing any affected accounts will fix missing permissions.

 ## Custom Nodes
   - **simple title**: brief description